 Many applicants are far from campus and find it easier to connect via google online chat.
 Google chat hours are sent out to applicants by email on a regular basis.

 - Aspiring Docs: Conversation group for students who are the first in their families to pursue health careers.
-These meetings will take place at 5:30pm in the HPA Office.

 - HPA Programming: Workshops will be offered this fall on topics including summer opportunities; sophomore early assurance programs; the application process; and evaluating your candidacy.
 We will also have Doctor is In alumni speakers and school visits.
 Spring workshops will include MCAT; majors and pre-health; and numerous application-related topics.
 All students are encouraged to take advantage of these opportunities 0 subscribe to our Facebook Events feed to integrate our events into your life on social media.